 On this trip we enjoy hiking on some of the most spectacular trails in the Canadian Rockies.
 The trails are well maintained; some are fairly smooth.
 Others may be quite rocky, steep (both up and down) and contain scree.
 There will also be time to explore the town of Banff one afternoon.

 While in the Parks, we will stay at the Castle Mountain Wilderness Hostel, conveniently located in between Banff and Lake Louise.
 We will have the entire hostel to ourselves, including a cozy lounge with a wood-burning stove, a fully-equipped kitchen, an outdoor fire pit and two bunk rooms with enough space for everyone to get a bottom bunk.
 There are two bathrooms, each with two toilet stalls, two showers and two sinks.
 This hostel will give you a taste of a rustic Canadian wilderness experience with the benefit of creature comforts and convenient access to our favorite hikes and activities.
+In the true nature of communal living there will be chores that all will help with.
+Think of it like you're back at summer camp!

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.